 Scott, a company that got its start inventing aluminum ski poles in the 1950s, is legendary in the cycling world for one big invention; the clip-on aerodynamic handlebar.

-It’s hard to imagine a single piece of technology making a bigger impact on the pro cycling world then when Greg Lemond attached them to his bike to steal the yellow jersey off Laurent Fignon’s shoulders in the 1986 Tour De France.
+It’s hard to imagine a single piece of technology making a bigger impact on the pro cycling world than when Greg Lemond attached them to his bike to steal the yellow jersey off Laurent Fignon’s shoulders in the 1986 Tour De France.

 Since then, this Swiss company, which got its start with ski poles, has been turning out high-end lightweight bikes.
 The company sponsors the Mitchelton-Scott pro team, which it supplies with the highest-end bikes in its arsenal, the lightweight climbing bike Scott Addict, and its all-purpose race bike, Scott Foil.